TACC/Lmod/docs/source/230_lmod_env_vars.rst

 configuration step.

 **LMOD_ADMIN_FILE**:
-  [path] If set this will be a file to set the nag message.
+  [path] If set this will be a file to specify the nag message.

 **LMOD_IGNORE_CACHE**:
   [yes/no] If set to yes then Lmod will bypass all cachefile and walk